AI Security To Secure AI Framework & Privacy

 AI has always operated in a gray area: powerful but unverifiable.
 Businesses assumed AI technologies would work as expected, but that assumption doesn’t hold up anymore.
 The lack of transparency has led to major concerns around privacy, bias, and manipulation, forcing a shift toward verifiable AI security.

 That’s changing.
 Governments are stepping in to require businesses to rethink how they protect data, verify Machine Learning outputs, and ensure compliance.
-AI security is a legal necessity.
+AI and cybersecurity are now tightly linked, making AI security a legal necessity.

 Blind Trust in AI Decisions